LAAC-LSCP/laac-lscp.github.io/docs/create-a-new-dataset.md

 |e20051112_123456_654321_2.wav|15671570|2005-11-12|16:43|e20051112_123456_654321_1|AA|e20051112_123456_654321.its|lena|test|
 |e20051112_123456_654321_3.wav|6187130|2005-11-13|10:57|e20051112_123456_654321_2|AA|e20051112_123456_654321.its|lena|test|

 You can see that those 3 files are linked to the same its file, so they were extracted from a single original lena audio file.
-To import the its annotations, we will need to shift the timestamps to have the following importation table:
+To import the .its annotations, we will need to shift the timestamps to have the following importation table:

 |set | recording_filename| time_seek | range_onset | range_offset | raw_filename | format
 |--- | --- | --- | --- | --- | --- | ---|